Korean Studies (MA) (120EC)

-The MA in Korean Studies at Leiden University offers specialised, in-depth study of the cultural and societal issues of pre-modern and modern Korea.
+The Master’s in Korean Studies at Leiden University offers specialised, in-depth study of the cultural and societal issues of pre-modern and modern Korea.

 Leiden University opened the first centre dedicated to Korean studies in Western Europe in 1947.
 This centre has since gone from strength-to-strength, with academics participating in high-profile research projects around the world.
-The MA in Korean Studies, a specialisation of the MA in Asian Studies, capitalises on this expertise in every way, bringing you a master's programme that is on par with the world's very best.
+The Korean Studies master’s, a specialisation of the MA Asian Studies, capitalises on this expertise in every way, bringing you a master's programme that is on par with the world's very best.